-Furthermore, BMPs would be incorporated into the construction of the Proposed Action.
+Furthermore, BMPs will be incorporated into the construction of the Proposed Action.
 Contractors would be required to comply with all applicable Federal, state, and local laws and regulations, including FAA guidance contained in AC 150/5370-10H, Standard Specifications for Construction of Airports, including Item C-102, Temporary Air and Water Pollution, Soil Erosion and Siltation Control; AC 150/5320-15A, Management of Airport Industrial Waste; and AC 150/5320-5D, Subsurface Drainage Design.
+Additionally, the use of biodegradable and wildlife-friendly sediment and erosion control devices will be considered and utilized, if appropriate.
 As such, no significant impacts would occur to surface waters as a result of the implementation of the Proposed Action.